Skip to Content

 What should I look for in a firm that provides SOC examinations?

-The job of a SOC service auditor is to make sure you’re meeting the requirements of the examination.
-But an exceptional SOC service auditor will go beyond the basics to offer insights into what you can do better to strengthen your control structure and security compliance posture.
+The job of a SOC service auditor is to make sure you’re meeting the examination requirements.
+However, an exceptional SOC service auditor will go beyond the basics to offer insights into what you can do better to strengthen your control structure and security compliance posture.
 When looking for a SOC service auditor, choose a reputable, well-known CPA firm that understands SOC guidelines and requirements.
 Pick a firm that wants to get to know you, takes the time to understand what your unique control structures and systems are, and is open to conversations about how they can help you.
 Finally, look for an organization with low staff turnover; it helps to have the same individuals work on your engagements each year so you won’t have to reexplain what you’re doing year after year.

 An exceptional SOC service auditor will go beyond the basics to offer insights into what you can do better to strengthen your control structure and security compliance posture.

-SOC examinations can be complex and may initially seem overwhelming.
-But the good news is they’re a valuable investment that can improve your organization’s systems and controls maturity and open the door to a more robust customer base.
+SOC reporting can be complex and may initially seem overwhelming.
+But the good news is SOC examinations and reports are a valuable investment that can improve your organization’s systems and controls maturity and open the door to a more robust customer base.

 Related Thinking